sageserpent-open/americium/README.markdown

 What the author wanted was a framework that:

-1. Offers automatic shrinkage to a minimal or nearly-minimal test case.
+1. Offers automatic shrinkage to a minimal or nearly-minimal test case. __Yes, invariants are preserved on test case data.__
 1. Shrinks efficiently.
 1. Offers direct reproduction of a failing, minimised test case.
 1. Covers finite combinations of atomic cases without duplication when building composite cases.